kataras/rizla/README.md

   }
   // Add arguments, these will be used from the executable file project.Args = []string{"-myargument","the value","-otherargument","a value"}
+  // Set custom callback when a change to this project is happening project.OnChange = func() {
+    println("my project's source code has been changed, the rizla will care take of the app reloading!!!!!'")
+  }

   // End of optional